174 day cruise from Lima, Peru to Punta Arenas, Chile. Flight from Punta Arenas to Santiago. Santiago (3-4hrs).

-Hotels on the mainland in Quito and Santiago are first class.
+Hotels on the mainland in Lima and Santiago are first class.

 Breakfast daily, full board on the cruise ship.
 On board ship, all meals and snacks are included, with options to eat al fresco or in your suite.
 Complimentary beverages incl wine, spirits, coffee, soft drinks; customised minibar items.